On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Stellar Mass-Size Relation At

-The median sizes of early-type galaxies at a stellar mass range of $\log(\mstar/\msun) \sim 10-11$ are consistent with the S03 relation.
-However, at lower stellar masses ($\lesssim 2\times10^{10} \msun$), sizes are almost constant.
-Therefore, in this mass range, there is little or weak correlation between stellar mass and size.
-For late-type galaxies the relation runs parallel at these masses but with larger sizes.
-The mass-size relations for galaxies with higher stellar masses (i.e., $\gtrsim 2\times10^{10}\msun$) are steep for both late and early types.
-However, each sample exhibit different slopes and early-types have a steeper mass-size relation (see Table 1).
+The median sizes of early-type galaxies in a stellar mass range of $\log(\mstar/\msun) \sim 10-11$ are consistent with the S03 relation.
+However, at lower stellar masses ($\lesssim 2\times10^{10} \msun$), the sizes are almost constant.
+Therefore, in this mass range, there is little correlation between stellar mass and size.
+However, we caution that the flattening in this relation below $\log(\mstar/\msun) \sim 9.5$ may be in part due to systematic effects, since a significant fraction of quiescent galaxies in this mass regime have sizes comparable with the PSF.
+For late-type galaxies, the relation runs parallel at these masses but with larger sizes.
+The mass-size relations for galaxies with higher stellar masses (i.e., $\gtrsim 2\times10^{10}\msun$) are steep for both late- and early-types.
+However, each sample exhibits different slopes and early-types have a steeper mass-size relation (see Table 1).

-We also present the mass-size relations of galaxies based on different sample definitions such as color, \ser indices and sSFR in Figure \ref{fig5} in order to test the effects of these selections on the mass-size relation and defining baselines for future studies based on different sample classifications.
-Interestingly, the mass-size relations based on these classifications are consistent to the analogous relations in Figure \ref{fig4}.
-In the left panel of Figure \ref{fig5}, late-type galaxies are compared to the star-forming, blue and low \ser index galaxies.
-They are almost consistent, though the blue galaxies have larger sizes at stellar masses $\gtrsim 10^{10}\msun$ compared to the others.
+We also present the mass-size relations of galaxies based on different sample definitions such as color, \ser indices, and sSFR in Figure \ref{fig5} in order to test the effects of these selections on the mass-size relation and defining baselines for future studies based on different sample classifications.
+Interestingly, the mass-size relations based on these classifications are consistent with the analogous relations in Figure \ref{fig4}.
+In the left panel of Figure \ref{fig5}, late-type galaxies are compared with star-forming, blue, and low \ser index galaxies.
+They are almost consistent, although the blue galaxies have larger sizes at stellar masses $\gtrsim 10^{10}\msun$ compared with the others.
 This could be caused by excluding edge-on galaxies using the color criterion.
-We should note that the \ser indices are measured from the degraded and smoothed SDSS images of galaxies (See Appendix B, Figure \ref{fig15}), hence removing biases from sub-structure.
-Nevertheless, it is interesting that the mass-size relation obtained for objects with \ser indices of $ n<2.5$ are consistent with S03.
+We should note that the \ser indices are measured from the degraded and smoothed SDSS images of galaxies (see Appendix B, Figure \ref{fig15}), hence removing biases from sub-structure.
+Nevertheless, it is interesting that the mass-size relation obtained for objects with \ser indices $ n<2.5$ are consistent with S03.
 The best fits to the mass-size relation are summarized in Table 1.